 Churches are charities, and can recover the basic-rate tax paid on donations made by donors who are UK taxpayers.
 Basic rate tax is 20 per cent, so this means that if you give £1 using Gift Aid, it’s worth £1.25 to the church.
 The system is easy to set up and operate.
-In addition the new Gift Aid Small Donations Scheme(GASDS) allows for a Gift Aid style repayment on small cash donations received in churches.
+In addition the Gift Aid Small Donations Scheme(GASDS) allows for a Gift Aid style repayment on small cash donations under £20 received in churches.

 There are a number of advice sheets regarding Gift Aid available at Parish Resources including